syncfusion-content/blazor-docs/blazor/listview/how-to/trace-events-of-listview.md

 3. Provide event log details for `OnActionBegin` and `OnActionComplete` events, and they will be displayed in the event trace panel when the ListView action starts and the dataSource bound successfully.

-4. Get the clicked item details from the `ClickEventArgs` in the select event, and display the clicked list item text in the event trace panel while selecting list items.
+4. Get the clicked item details from the `ClickEventArgs` in the Clicked event, and display the clicked list item text in the event trace panel while clicking list items.

 5. Use clear button to remove event trace information.